 #1: Grocery stores in Iceland really aren’t that expensive

 Grocery stores in Iceland are actually super affordable places for foreigners to shop.
 Unlike almost everything else in Iceland [gas, liquor, accommodations, dining out], prices at grocery stores in Iceland are relatively similar to shopping at your average store in America or Europe.
-For example, frozen pizza may cost $4-5 USD, chips cost $2 USD, and bread will cost $3.
+For example, Iceland groceries such as frozen pizza may cost $4-5 USD, chips may cost $2 USD, and bread will cost $3.

 Brand snobs rejoice!
 Grocery stores in Iceland cater to their many tourist shoppers by offering tons of brands we all know!
 From Doritos and Lays to recognizable frozen and canned food brands, there are plenty of options for those who want a taste of home when buying Iceland groceries.

 #3: All grocery stores in Iceland are not created equal

 Whether you are venturing to south Iceland or driving the whole Ring Road, it is important to recognize that not all Iceland grocery stores are created equal.
 If you can, do the majority of your shopping in Reykjavik and just pick up perishables from other stores.
 Some grocery stores in Iceland offer a ton of selections while others are no larger than a gas station store.

 If you are driving in Iceland, you are going to want to make grocery stores in Reykjavik one of your stops around the Ring Road!
 Some grocery stores in Iceland don’t offer much, so it is good to stock up in larger cities before you head off.
 Luckily, stock has gotten better in recent days, but Iceland still has a lot of remote areas and you should be well prepared!